Share On Social!

 Contents

 Introduction & Methodology.
-This Salud America! research review is an assessment of available research about Latino families’ access to healthy food.
-This review examines relationships between supermarket availability, other healthy food access and consumption, and obesity, with a focus on Latinos.
+This Salud America! research review is an assessment of available research about families’ access to healthy food.
+This review examines relationships between supermarket availability, other healthy food access and consumption, and obesity, including among Latinos, who represent nearly one of five US people.
 Ongoing financing initiatives and governmental programs to improve healthy food consumption in low-income neighborhoods are summarized.

 Key Research Findings

 Access to healthy food.
-Latino neighborhoods have 1/3 as many supermarkets as non-Latino ones.
+Latino neighborhoods sometimes have 1/3 as many supermarkets as others.

 Supermarkets.
 Latino kids’ body weight outcomes improved when the number of chain supermarkets in their neighborhood increased.